frxctura/MaxCPUTempUI/README.md

+# MaxCPUTemp

+A program that will automatically shut your PC down within a set time once a set temperature has been hit.

+## Now with an UI!

-# MaxCPUTempUI
+# Usage:

-Download from Releases / Build from Source
+Download from Releases / Build from Source <br>
-Open
+Open<br>
-Set Temperature
+Set Temperature<br>
-Set Time
+Set Time<br>
-Click on Start Monitoring
 Done!